framedsc/Sitesource/markdown/GameGuides/Cyberpunk_2077.md

 ### CyberLit

-Otis_Inf's tools for Cyberpunk include CyberLit, a powerful lighting tool that can be used to light scenes almost any way you want.
+Otis_Inf's tools for Cyberpunk include CyberLit, a powerful reshade addon lighting tool that can be used to light scenes almost any way you want.
 A full guide to all its controls can be found [here](../GeneralGuides/cyberlit.htm).

-Camera positions can be saved using CyberLit.
-Create a 0 intensity light to use as your camera anchor point then use 'Move camera to light' to quickly get back to your shot angle.
-The same can be done by using ICGS camera paths to create multiple camera points.
+Camera positions can be saved using ICGS camera paths to create multiple camera points.

 ### Miscellaneous
 In the event of another game update breaking lots of mods, you can make a copy of your `Cyberpunk 2077` game folder before the update and play it outside of Steam/GOG whilst you wait for mod updates, or if you prefer to stick to a certain version of the game.